-- Using a 13mm wrench, loosen the compression rod nut on the coil spring side of the lower leg DO NOT UNTHREAD COMPLETELY. - 3.
-Using an 18mm wrench, loosen rebound knob assembly on damper side leg.
-Rebound adjustment knob is connected to the 18mm rebound assembly and will be removed with the assembly during this process DO NOT UNTHREADCOMPLETELY. - Using your hand, tap lightly on compression rod nut and rebound knob assembly to disengage seals on lowers.
+- Using a 13mm wrench, loosen the compression rod nut on the coil spring side of the lower leg DO NOT UNTHREAD COMPLETELY. - Using an 18mm wrench, loosen rebound knob assembly on damper side leg.
+Rebound adjustment knob is connected to the 18mm rebound assembly and will be removed with the assembly during this process DO NOT UNTHREAD COMPLETELY. - Using your hand, push on compression rod nut and rebound knob assembly to disengage seals on lowers.
 Now, completely unthread compression rod nut and rebound knob assembly and remove from fork.

-- 5. Lay fork face down on a protective flat surface.
+5. Lay fork face down on a protective flat surface.
 Grabbing the lowers and the upper legs with a hand on each, pull and separate.
 LEAVE LOWERS LAYING FACE DOWN TO PREVENT THE LOSS OF OIL.
-If oil is lost from the lowers, Helm forks use 15w Motul fork oil, 5-7ml in coil spring leg, 10-15mL in damper leg. - Clamp the steerer tube of the separated uppers in a bike stand with the legs facing up.
-Using a 22mm wrench, unthread coil seal head on the coil side leg.
+If oil is lost from the lowers, Helm forks use 15w Motorex fork oil, 5ml in coil spring leg, 7ml in damper leg.

+Clamp the separated uppers in a bike stand with the legs facing up.
+Using a pick, carefully remove the retaining ring from the stanchion.